Why do Lingerie Retailers… Carry Some Brands and Not Others?

 Our next installment in the “Why Do Lingerie Retailers…?” series is from Claire of full-busted, online only lingerie boutique Butterfly Collection.
 Claire was one of my 5 Lingerie Bloggers to Watch in 2012, and I am super excited that she’s here sharing her expertise as a retailer with us.

 One of the questions I get asked a lot on Twitter is “Why doesn’t [insert name of boutique here] carry [insert name of favorite lingerie brand here]?”
 As I don’t have a retail background, I don’t know the answer to that question, but hopefully today’s column will help clear it up for all of us.
-Here are the 5 things that dictate a lingerie boutique’s brand selection:
+Here are the five things that dictate a lingerie boutique’s brand selection:

 I think most retailers would love to have almost every brand in their store because it’s so beautiful!
 There are a few factors that dictate which brands a store carries:

-Cost – this doesn’t just mean how much a store has available to spend on inventory but also how much their customers are likely to spend.
+Cost – This doesn’t just mean how much a store has available to spend on inventory, but also how much their customers are likely to spend.
 A store in New York’s Upper East Side is likely to have a higher priced inventory than a mall boutique in suburban Ohio.
 About 75% of a store’s inventory will be around the same price point (the average amount your particular customer spends) with the remaining 25% making up the discount and high end stock.

-Fashion – If your store is located in a trendy neighbourhood or you market to a fashion forward audience you need to stock the latest styles.
-If the majority of your customers are more concerned with comfort and not fashion (not that these two can’t co-exist) then you probably don’t stock the latest sheer-cup, leather trimmed, French plunge bra!
+Fashion – If your store is located in a trendy neighbourhood or you market to a fashion-forward audience, you need to stock the latest styles.
+If the majority of your customers are more concerned with comfort and not fashion (not that these two can’t co-exist) then you probably don’t stock the latest sheer-cup, leather-trimmed, French plunge bra!

 Weight – There are some postal codes in North America where the average weight is higher than others.
 This can have a big effect on your stock.
 Many brands specialize in plus size lingerie and if your average customer’s band size is a 42 then you need to have several plus size options available.